RundownTrex/PetUp/README.md

 ## Running the App

-- **Android Simulator**: Use Expo CLI commands or buttons in the Expo Developer Tools
+- **Android Emulator**: Use Expo CLI commands or buttons in the Expo Developer Tools
-- **Physical Device**: Scan the QR code with the Expo Go app
+- **Physical Device**: Connect the device via adb and execute the `npx expo run` command
 - **Backend**: The server needs to be running for full functionality

 ## Contributing